KyleTryon/TimePhone-API/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. `npm install`
+1. `npm run migrate`
+1. `docker compose up -d` to start the database and minio.
+1. Configure mini as shown in the [Storage](docs/Storage.md) documentation.
 1. Configure your `.env` file.
-You will need an OpenAI API key.
-1. `docker compose up -d` to start the database and minio.
-1. `npm run migrate`
 1. `npm run start`
 1. Navigate to `http://localhost:3000/api` for Swagger documentation.